UP | HOME

 1. First and foremost, you will need to understand how to run simple commands on a Linux or Mac terminal window.
 Navigate to https://marcus3santos.github.io/linux-terminal-101.html and complete the short tutorial on what the Terminal is and how to run commands on it.

-2. Please navigate to https://github.com/susam/emacs4cl and carefully proceed with steps 2 to 6 (inclusive) outlined in the Get Started section.
-These steps will guide you through the process of installing the configuration files for Emacs and SBCL, as well as installing Quicklisp.
+2. Please navigate to https://github.com/susam/emacs4cl and carefully proceed with steps 1 to 6 (inclusive) outlined in the Get Started section.
+These steps will guide you through the process of installing Emacs, SBCL, and Quicklisp.

 Installation of CodeGrader